kostassolo/artifacts-multifp/README.md

 ### Artifacts

-Contains 5 different extension folders, with configuration options and different signatures.
+Contains 5 different extension folders, with various configuration options and their signatures.

 Specifically, for each folder, we store the following :